simple-login/docs/content/_index.md

 # SimpleLogin Docs

+Welcome to SimpleLogin, the most developer-friendly social login solution!

+Built by developers who are frustrated with the confusing and unnecessarily complicated experiences provided by giants such as Google, Facebook, Twitter, etc , SimpleLogin strikes to have the best experiences for developers.
+And of course, protect user privacy at the same time.
+For more information, please consult our website at https://simplelogin.io

-Welcome!
-Here you'll find handy documentation about SimpleLogin SDKs and libraries.
+Here you'll find handy documentation about how to add the **Login with SimpleLogin** button to your app or website using either SimpleLogin SDKs or libraries.

 If you think there is something missing, please <a href="mailto:hi@simplelogin.io">let us know!</a>